 I require a valid credit card on file in order to assure that I am paid for any sessions cancelled without an agreed upon reason or without required notice.

 My fee is $125 per 60-minute session.

 I charge $125. - $175. per hour, or fraction thereof, for other professional services you may need.
 Other services include report writing, telephone conversations lasting longer than 5 minutes, attendance at meetings with other professionals you have requested or authorized,preparation and/or transcription of records or treatment summaries, and the time spent performing any other service you may request of me.

 If you become involved in legal proceedings that require my participation, you will be expected to pay for my professional time even if I am called to testify by another party in a legal proceeding in which you are involved.
 I charge $200. per hour for preparation and attendance at any legal proceeding.

 BILLING AND PAYMENTS

 You will be expected to pay for each session at the time the session is conducted.
 Payment schedules for other professional services will be agreed upon when the services are requested.
 I have the option of using legal means to secure the payment[s] due This may involve hiring a collection agency or going through small claims court.
 If such legal action is necessary, its costs, calculated at my hourly fee for involvement in legal matters, will be included in the claim.
 In most collection situations, the only information I release regarding a client’s treatment is his/her name, the nature of services provided, and the amount due.

-I accept a limited group of health insurances as a form of payment for my services.
+I am an in-plan provider for a limited group of health insurances as a form of payment for my services.
 I will provide you with a detailed receipt for services that includes all relevant diagnostic codes, service codes, and licensed provider identification, that you will be able to present to your insurance carrier for reimbursement.